SMU Mustangs football: Hayden Fry era (1962–1972)

-During the 1966 season, Hayden Fry lifted SMU back to national prominence, when SMU was ranked ninth in the nation and won its first conference championship in 18 years, their seventh overall.
+During the 1966 season, Hayden Fry lifted SMU back to national prominence; SMU was ranked ninth in the nation and won its first conference championship in 18 years, its seventh overall.
 Fry also won Conference Coach of the Year.
-SMU lost the Cotton Bowl Classic to the Georgia Bulldogs 9–24.
+SMU lost in the Cotton Bowl to the Georgia Bulldogs 9–24.
 John LaGrone, who earned conference honors from 1964 to 1966, was the first Mustang player to be selected as both an All-American and Academic All-American when he was honored following the 1966 season.

-During the 1968 season, combined with quarterback Chuck Hixson, Levias helped lead the Mustangs to a 28–27 win over Oklahoma in the 1968 Astro-Bluebonnet Bowl, giving SMU its first bowl victory since the 1949 Cotton Bowl Classic.
+During the 1968 season, combined with quarterback Chuck Hixson, LeVias helped lead the Mustangs to a 28–27 win over Oklahoma in the 1968 Astro-Bluebonnet Bowl, giving SMU its first bowl victory since the 1949 Cotton Bowl.
 SMU and Oklahoma combined to score 35 points in the fourth quarter.
 SMU stopped Oklahoma short of a potential game-winning two-point conversion with 1:16 left to play.
 LeVias was selected as an all-conference player as a senior for the third time.

-Fry's Mustangs then had just a 12–20 record over the next three years, from 1969 to 1971.
-That put Fry's job risking, and rumors started to swirl after the Mustangs started the 1972 season at 4–4.
-Not even a three-game winning streak could save Fry.
-After a 7–4 season in 1972, Fry was fired at SMU, which robbed the Mustangs of a bowl berth.
-In his 11 seasons at SMU, Fry compiled a 49–66–1 record.
+Fry's Mustangs had a 12–20 record over the next three years, from 1969 to 1971.
+That led to uncertainty about his leadership, and rumors began to swirl after the Mustangs started the 1972 season with a 4–4 record.
+The three-game winning streak that followed was not enough to save Fry's job.
+After a 7–4 season in 1972, Fry was fired, which robbed the Mustangs of a bowl berth.
+In his 11 seasons at SMU, Fry compiled a 49–66–1 (.422) record.

 Dave Smith era (1973–1975)

 After Fry's departure, Dave Smith, a former assistant coach under Fry, took his place as head coach.
 Coming off a 7–4 season with Oklahoma State, Smith had two consecutive 6–4–1 seasons with SMU, with his final season resulting in a 4–7 record.
-In three seasons with SMU, Smith compiled a 16–15–2 record.
+In three seasons with SMU, Smith compiled a 16–15–2 (.485) record.
 Smith was replaced by Ron Meyer in 1976.